mcantcode/Exp-Calculator/README.md

 cd Exp-Calculator
 ```

-Once you're in the correct directory, compile Exp Calculator using Clang:
+Once you're in the correct directory, compile the Exp Calculator using Clang:

 ```sh
 clang++ calculate.cpp -o calculate